Terms & Conditions

-The flight timings given on booking are for general guidance only and are subject to change.
-The latest timings will be shown on your confirmation invoice.
-However, the actual flight times will be those shown on your tickets which will be despatched to you approximately two weeks before departure.
-You must accordingly check your tickets very carefully immediately on receipt to ensure you have the correct flight times.
+The flight timings given at the time of booking and specified in your confirmation invoice are for general guidance only and may be subject to change.
+However, the actual flight times will be those shown on your travel itinerary and flight tickets which will be dispatched to you approximately two weeks before departure.
+You must accordingly check your tickets and itinerary very carefully immediately on receipt to ensure you have the correct flight times.
 It is possible that flight times may be changed even after tickets have been despatched – we will contact you as soon as possible if this occurs.
-We are not always in a position to confirm the airline, aircraft type and airport of destination which will be used in connection with any flight included in your arrangements.
-When this information is provided at the time of booking or subsequently, it is subject to change.
+We are not always in a position to confirm the airline, aircraft type or airport terminal which will be used in connection with any flight included in your arrangements, where these are booked in advance, since airlines or charterers may be subject to airport slot changes, may assign the flight to a third party airline or other such operational changes.
+When this information is provided at the time of booking or subsequently, it therefore may be subject to change.
 Any such change will not entitle you to cancel or change to other arrangements without paying our normal charges.

 Best of Travel Limited

 4th Floor, Hamilton House, Mabledon Place, London WC1H 9BB

 Email [email protected]